 Open Science

-The Royal Danish Library contributes to a democratic knowledge society.
+Royal Danish Library contributes to a democratic knowledge society.
 We aim to develop Open Science in close collaboration and dialogue with the universities and partners that we service.

 By strengthening our Open Science services for universities, we can increase the openness and reusability of more robust research, which will benefit everyone in society.

-As part of the Royal Danish Library's strategy and most important task as a supplier of knowledge and cultural heritage, we wish to strengthen support for Open Science.
+As part of Royal Danish Library's strategy and most important task as a supplier of knowledge and cultural heritage, we wish to strengthen support for Open Science.
 Concretely, we work to provide both knowledge and expertise as well as services and support for Open Science in all phases of the research.

 On that basis, we will: